Freelancers and Bank Holidays

 So, how does this affect freelancers?
 Well, for many self-employed workers, bank holidays are often just another working day.
 It provides the option for freelancers to offer their services when the rest of the world stops.

 However, the lack of change to one’s schedule makes it all the more inconvenient to finish up your day and find all the shops closed.
 And more importantly, working consistently without a break can prove a much more taxing inconvenience.
-In light of these upcoming bank holidays, we have prepared this article to outline the benefits of taking breaks as a freelancer.
+In light of these upcoming bank holidays, we have prepared this article to outline the benefits of taking breaks and how to take holidays as a freelancer.

 How this benefits freelancers